Community Engagement

 Bach Society of Dayton's choral concert Russian Echoes

-We introduced the diverse and vibrant flavors of Russian music to our chorus and our audience in this concert collaboration with Russian Duo, an international project based in Ohio and born out of love for Russian traditional and classical music.
+Russian Echoes introduced the diverse and vibrant flavors of Russian music to our chorus and audience in a concert collaboration with Russian Duo, an international project based in Ohio and born out of love for Russian traditional and classical music.

 Russian Duo is a celebration of cross-cultural creativity, exploring the range of possibilities offered by the combination of balalaika, voice and piano.
 The Duo took us across the span of Russian culture with humorous pieces, pulsating dance music, rhythmic folk songs, gypsy melodies, and lyrical romances.